*Disclaimer*

 Turner

 This is a song I wrote about Frederick Jackson Turner, who gave a very famous speech in 1893 that sort of changed how America interacted with the rest of the World for all time.
-If you are curious about Mr Turner, there are several online sources that explain how he helped change our nation
+If you are curious about Mr Turner, there are several online sources that explain his influence on Policy and the notion of American Exceptionalism.

 Rumtoad- Everything Turner by Rumtoad